freshystar/fibbot/README.md

 ### Full Workflow Testing

-After several updates and implementations, we now have an action that can be successfully executed on pull requests, extract numbers and return their fibonacci with a comment.
+After several updates and implementations, we now have an action that can be successfully executed on pull requests, extract numbers and return their fibonacci in a comment.